 Please e-mail the Committee’s editor for this issue, Anne Talcott, if you are interested in contributing to an upcoming edition.

 In-House Defense Quarterlyÿ (IDQ) is a DRI publication that addresses the specific needs of in-house defense counsel and corporate legal executives.
 Rebecca Gutierrez coordinates our efforts to place articles in this publication.
 Please contact Rebecca if you are interested.

-The Committee also produces its popular Litigation Primer for lawyers new to the practice.
+On September 30, 2014, the Committee will host a Litigation Primer for lawyers who are in their first three years of practice in this area.
+The Primer will be held at Sidley & Austin's Chicago office.
 This one-day program brings together many of the most outstanding trial lawyers and in-house counsel in the country to share their experiences with younger lawyers.
-Topics during the 2012 Primer included the FDA regulatory system, defenses in drug and medical device litigation, medical causation, the law of failure to warn claims and a number of other key topics for the new practitioner.
-The Litigation Primer is next slated for September 2014.
+Topics include the FDA regulatory system, defenses in drug and medical device litigation, medical causation, the law of failure to warn claims and a number of other key topics for the new practitioner.

 There are numerous other opportunities to become involved in the Committee.
 Please contact Jim Rogers or Carter Thompson if you are interested in becoming active in the Committee.